 Newly Diagnosed Childhood Brain Stem Glioma

-- Surgery that may be followed by external radiation therapy and/or chemotherapy.
+- Surgery that may be followed by chemotherapy and/or radiation therapy.

 - Observation for small tumors that grow slowly.
 Cerebrospinal fluid diversion may be done when there is extra fluid in the brain.